Last Updated on March 13, 2023 by Editor

-WHY GO: In the mid-1800’s, while America was questioning its ethics and morals vis a vis slavery, women’s rights, and the demon rum, Seneca Falls NY, on a branch of the Erie Canal near Lake Ontario, was drawing Abolitionists, Suffragists, proponents of Temperance, and other agitators to a whirlwind of evangelical fervor so hot, this corner of Northwestern NY was known as “The burned over District.”
+WHY GO: In the mid-1800s, America was questioning its ethics and morals vis a vis slavery, women’s rights, and the demon rum.
+At the same time, little Seneca Falls NY, on a branch of the Erie Canal near Lake Ontario, was drawing Abolitionists, Suffragists, proponents of Temperance, and other agitators.
+A whirlwind of evangelical fervor so hot, this corner of Northwestern NY came to be known as, “The burned over District.”

 Advocates for Women’s Rights, like Elizabeth Cady Stanton and Susan B. Anthony, Anti-Slavery Activists like Frederick Douglas and Harriet Tubman, spurred on movements that gained national attention.

 Even now, there’s an energy here that more and more visitors tap into.
 They do this by visiting the Women’s Rights National Historic Park, Stanton’s Seneca Falls Home, the Women’s Hall of Fame, and even It’s A Wonderful Life Museum – based on the uplifting, one-person-can-make-a-difference Frank Capra Movie.